|Understanding Wine Labels (Part 1)

 more regulatory and creative scrutiny than perhaps any label on any

 other commodity.
 After a design is created and selected, the label

 must pass muster from the government agency that controls wine production

 as well as the various government agencies controlling importation

-and sale in every country where the wine is distributed.
+and sales in every country where the wine is distributed.

-are collectors of wine labels who don't consume wine and consumers
+are collectors of wine labels who don't consume wine as well as consumers

-of wine who base their purchases entirely on the appeal of the labels.
+of wine who base their purchasing entirely upon the appeal of the label.